 Getting to Hyatt Place London City East

-The great thing about the location of the Hyatt Place London City East hotel is that it’s less than a minute from Aldgate East tube station (make sure you take the Whitechapel Gallery exit).
+The great thing about the location of Hyatt Place is that it’s less than a minute from Aldgate East tube station (make sure you take the Whitechapel Gallery exit).
 Turn left out of the station and walk past a range of shops including Tesco, and you’re there.

 This means that you’re just around the corner from the world-famous Brick Lane, with its superb range of curry houses, bagel bakeries and independent shops including the former Truman Brewery site.
 Not only that, but Aldgate East is just 20 minutes walk from top tourist attractions Tower Bridge and the Tower of London, making it an ideal base for sight-seeing in London.